The $70.3 million Katy (Texas) stadium is ready to open, and it leaves an impression

 Katy (Texas) will officially take the mantle from cross-state rival Allen as the most expensive high school football stadium in the nation (non-repairs inclusive division) in the coming days when the school district’s Legacy Stadium is open for business.

 In the meantime the stadium is ready to roll, and the early photos are leaving quite the impression:

-Here’s how the new Tigers digs look from the air:
+Here’s how the new digs look from the air:

 In addition to the clear structural functions of the new stadium, Legacy Field also tested out some of the cosmetic traits on the facility, including an LED-style light-up system based on the one first used at Munich’s Allianz Arena that transforms the stadium’s exterior into the school color of the team hosting a game that night.